aktau/prototype/README.md

 Anyone I might have forgotten, I'm in your debt.
 If you find that you deserve to be in this list, please shoot me a mail and you'll be added asap!

-Licence (MIT)
+License (MIT)
 =============

-All code except for files in the "deps" folder, that code may have another license and/or copyright.
-Please consult the files in question.
+All files that have not been explicitly marked with a license and are copyright by Nicolas Hillegeer, fall under the MIT license.
+The projects in the "deps" subfolder have their own respective licenses, please consult the directory tree for the relevant information.

-Copyright (c) 2013, Nicolas Hillegeer and other authors mentioned in the AUTHORS file All rights reserved.
+Copyright (c) 2013, Nicolas Hillegeer and other authors mentioned in the AUTHORS file (if present).
+All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: